 You can learn more about managing constipation and avoiding drugs that could make it worse in our eGuide to Controlling Constipation.
 Both this and the eGuide to Overcoming Digestive Disorders provide non-drug treatments as well as discussion of medication pros and cons.

 Other Natural Remedies for Constipation:

 Our readers have written about numerous other natural options for treating constipation.
 Some advocate consuming water in which they have simmered flaxseed.
 On the other hand, bran cereals or pumpkin bran muffins are popular natural remedies for constipation.
-We have a recipe for those muffins as well as for Power Pudding (wheat bran, prune juice and applesauce) in our newly revised eGuide to Overcoming Digestive Disorders.
+We have a recipe for those muffins as well as for Power Pudding (wheat bran, prune juice and applesauce) in our eGuide to Overcoming Digestive Disorders.